 Switzerland is famous for its natural beauty, which the Swiss work very hard to protect.
-If the environment is important to you, you’ll appreciate all the effort they put into recycling and conservation.
+In most communities, you won't be far from snow-capped mountains or crytal-clear lakes.
+If the environment is important to you, you’ll appreciate all the effort the country puts into recycling and conservation.
 The Swiss also value punctuality and efficiency; a common saying claims that if you’re late, it’s probably because you weren’t wearing a Swiss watch or riding a Swiss train.

-Your journey to Switzerland will begin in New York, where you’ll meet your fellow AFSers from the US.
-Together you’ll attend an overnight orientation, complete with a crash course on Swiss culture and history.
-Then you’ll travel as a group to Zurich where you’ll be met by AFS Staff and Volunteers.
+Your journey to Switzerland will begin in New York, where you’ll meet your fellow AFSers from the U.S. Together you’ll attend an overnight orientation, complete with a crash course on Swiss culture and history.
+Then you’ll travel as a group to Zurich where you’ll be met by AFS Staff or Volunteers.

-Before long it’ll be time to head to your new community.
-Along the way you might pass snow-capped mountains or grassy hills spotted with grazing cows.
+Before long, you'll head to your new community.
+Along the way you might pass the towering Alps or grassy hills spotted with grazing cows.
 As you travel closer to your new home, you’re bound to be overcome by the country’s spectacular landscape.
-And no matter where you are, you’ll never be more than 10 miles (or 16 kilometers) from one of Switzerland’s 1,500 sparkling, crystal-clear lakes.
+And no matter where you are, you’ll never be more than 10 miles (or 16 kilometers) from one of Switzerland’s 1,500 sparkling lakes.

 AFSers have lived with families all throughout Switzerland, but you’ll most likely be in a German-speaking region.
 Most host families live in suburban towns, but some are in rural or urban areas.

 Like anywhere in the world, all Swiss families are different.
-Most are hard-working and thrifty, with only one or two children.
-Most families in Switzerland have a cat or a dog.
+Most are hard-working and thrifty, with one or two children and a cat or a dog.
+It's important for most Swiss families to spend time with their closest family members and do activities together.
 On weekends, people often take trips to visit extended family or friends.See where past AFSers have lived

 The Swiss may have fewer friends than what you’re used to, but their friendships tend to be very close and long-lasting.
 Teenagers are usually very active and participate in sports and clubs organized by the school or community.
 Since the Alps cover more than half of the country, you can definitely plan on lots of opportunities to go skiing and mountain climbing.
 Other popular sports include ice hockey, biking, and soccer.
-Your Swiss friends will probably also like to get together in cafés or go out dancing on the weekends.
+Your Swiss friends will probably also like to get together in cafés or hang out during after-school activities.